These rolling hills are alive with the sound of music

 Rollo Bay Flats

 The expansive Rollo Bay Flats extend from Lower Rollo Bay to Fortune.
-Prior to modern roads, the ;ow tides provided a shortcut between the two communities, cutting hours off the trip.
+Before modern roads, the low tides provided a shortcut between the two communities, cutting hours off the trip.
 Known as the Fortune Low Tide Shortcut, this route was used as an ice road in winter, with bushes and trees used to mark the thick safe ice.
 Houses were even moved across the smooth gliding surface.
 Today, a colony of seals rests on the flats at low tide, attracting spectators and photographers.

 The Rollo Bay Fiddle Grounds has been a gathering place for the musical community since 1976.
 Most well known for hosting the annual Rollo Bay Fiddle Festival, the field has also hosted many well-known Canadian artists in one-off throughout the years.
 Recently, the East Pointers' Goolaholla Festival has attracted a plethora of artists and fans.